hujhax/austin-improv-wiki/Troupes/The Intentions.md

 ### Press Blurb
 This is their bio from the [[Festivals/2012 Out of Bounds|2012 Out of Bounds]] web site:

-<blockquote>A talented collection of Austin's wildest improvisers performing fast-paced, smart, and outrageously funny improv comedy.
+> A talented collection of Austin's wildest improvisers performing fast-paced, smart, and outrageously funny improv comedy.
 Formed at Austin's [[Merlin Works Mixer|Merlin Works improv mixer]] in the summer of 2010, The Intentions have performed their exciting and "intentional" humor throughout the improv stages of Austin.
-They can be seen regularly at the Salvage Vanguard Theater, The Hideout, and Coldtowne Theater.</blockquote>
+They can be seen regularly at the Salvage Vanguard Theater, The Hideout, and Coldtowne Theater.

 ## Media
 ### Photos